actiBMS/actiBMS_module_firmware/Readme.md

 THIS IS A WIP VERSION, SO LAST MINUTE CHANGES COULD BE DONE!

+** NOTE: DEVELOPMENT WORK ON VERSION 5 IS NOT BEING UNDERTAKEN BY THE ORIGINAL AUTHOR - THIS IS A SEPERATE BRANCH! **

 Do it yourself battery management system for Lithium ion battery packs/cells

 If you are looking for version 4 of this project take a look here https://github.com/stuartpittaway/diyBMSv4